 A tower is proposed for the corner 560-574 Commonwealth Avenue at the intersection with Beacon Street and Brookline Avenue.
-The proposal calls for the demolition of the existing structure- a circa 1954 curved building that is now a Citizens Bank- and the construction of a 161,000 square foot, 24-story (260 feet), 382-room micro hotel with ground floor retail and rooftop amenity space.
-The developer, Mark Kenmore LLC, working with Studio Gang Architects proposes a bold tower and significant alterations to the public realm including a new public plaza and roadway improvements.
+The proposal calls for the demolition of the existing structure- a circa 1954 curved building that is now a Citizens Bank- and the construction of a 243,000 square foot, 29-story, 391-room hotel with a reconfigured public plaza and traffic circulation.
+The developer, Mark Kenmore LLC, working with Studio Gang Architects proposes a bold tower and significant alterations to the public realm.

 More information about the project can be found on the BPDA website, here.

 The Alliance does not feel that the existing building has historic significance or contributes to the character or vibrancy of the square.
 We therefore do not oppose its demolition.
 While the proposed tower introduces significant height to Kenmore Square, we do not believe it will negatively impact the neighborhood.
 The Alliance supports new development and bold design in locations where it appropriately dialogues with the existing built environment.